LLS Votes 2024: Election Engagement

 • When Loyola students register for classes, they will see a link to register to vote on the same landing page, right next to the link for course registration.

-• Student organizations will be encouraging all eligible Loyola students to register, and to ensure that their registrations are up to date.
+• All eligible Loyola students are encouraged to register, and to ensure that their registrations are up to date.
 Students will also be able to check their current registration, in LA and beyond.

 • All Loyola students have online access to TurboVote, which makes it easy for eligible students to register, to apply for absentee ballots, and to receive election information and reminders.

-• In the run-up to Election Day, Loyola will be hosting panels and speakers on issues particularly salient in the upcoming election.
+• In the run-up to Election Day, Loyola will be hosting panels and speakers on issues particularly salient in the upcoming election -- like a panel on Constitution Day with former local election officials, and a Dean's Den on October 10 with nationally-recognized scholars of the law of democracy.

 • On Election Day itself, there will be no classes, freeing students to serve as pollworkers.
 In partnership with the office of the Los Angeles County Registrar-Recorder/County Clerk, teams of Loyola students will serve in hard-to-staff polling places across the county, and beyond.
 Students who serve as pollworkers can earn invaluable experience, as well as a monetary stipend or (for students after their first semester) pro bono credit